gbroques/awesome-french/pronunciation.md

 # Pronunciation

-For English speakers, French requires learning 3 consonant sounds and 10 vowel sounds.
+For English speakers, French requires learning new 3 consonant sounds and new 10 vowel sounds.

 ![3 consonant sounds and 10 vowel sounds](./3-consonant-sounds-and-10-vowel-sounds.png)